 - TAFE

 - Saturday School of Community Languages

-- Open High School

-- North Shore Secondary School Partnership
+- NSW School of Languages

 Additional information on specific courses is available at the External Course Information section of this guide.

 To ensure students undertake a successful pattern of study, Chatswood High School requires that students who take courses in these institutions must also ensure that they have 12 units of study at Chatswood High School until the end of Term 1, after which time they may apply to their Deputy Principal to terminate a course to reach their minimum unit requirement (12 units).
 Students will need to supply proof of successful progress in their external course before permission will be given to terminate any course.